thunil/tempoGAN/README.md

 `.../tensorflow/GAN:`     contains the tempoGAN model.

-And two data directories were ouputs will be written:
+And two data directories were outputs will be written:

 `.../tensorflow/2ddata_sim:` contains the training, validation and test data